Josered30/VSCode-folder-automator/README.md

 ## How to use it

+Add the "note.py" script to the path variable

 There are 3 commands: ne, on and nfe:
 - ne -> Note name and extension
 - on -> Open note